Professional LearningProvides opportunities for educators to enhance their understanding of how they can help students learn and thrive.

 - World Language: English Language Development Standards of Quality and Effectiveness for Subject Matter Programs A Handbook for Teacher Educators and Program Reviewers

-This handbook contains the CTC-approved standards and program requirements for universities and colleges to develop the professional credentialing programs for the new ELD single subject teaching credential.
+This handbook contains the Commission on Teacher Credentialing-approved standards and program requirements for universities and colleges to develop the professional credentialing programs for the new English Language Development single subject teaching credential.
 It can serve as a blueprint to identify gaps in training when developing professional development programs for school districts.

 - California’s Quality Professional Learning Standards